Worried That Your Next SEC Audit Will End in Fines? TAKE THE ASSESSMENT

 Reduce Debt

 I briefly mentioned this one above.
-By reducing your debt, you won’t have to worry so much about someone coming to take your business, home, etc. Another reason to reduce debt is so that you ride the wave if you can’t generate enough income.
-If you have virtually no debt and sufficient savings, a recession shouldn’t harm your business.
+By reducing your debt, you won’t have to worry so much about someone coming to take your business, home, etc. Another reason to reduce debt is so that you can ride the wave if you can’t generate enough income.
+A recession shouldn’t harm your business if you have virtually no debt and sufficient savings.
 That doesn’t mean you won’t have to make sacrifices, but you’ll still have a business at the end of it all.

 Tips for Advisers

 • Provide helpful classes.
-Topics may include: how to reduce debt, negotiating variable costs, reducing grocery bills, etc.
+Topics may include reducing debt, negotiating variable costs, reducing grocery bills, etc.

 • Ensure your operation is running lean or make necessary changes now.

 • Analyze your costs.
 Can you reduce overhead?
-Office space is one of the highest cost.
+Office space is one of the highest costs.
 Consider acquiring an address through a mail carrier or look into co-working spaces.

 • Bring the team together to develop a marketing and communications strategy.
 What works?
 What doesn’t?
 Who would you like to reach?
 How will you reach them?

-In conclusion, there are steps you can be taking now to prepare for a recession.
+In conclusion, there are steps you can take now to prepare for a recession.
 Is your firm concerned?
 What issues concern you the most right now regarding our economy?
-We’d like to hear from you.
-Comment below or join the conversation online by following any of our social media pages.
+Contact us to discuss solutions to carry you and your clients through a recession.

 Author Bio